 At this juncture I sincerely hope that I’ve done an ok job presenting my argument about how utterly useless my experience (as a skier, ski tester, and ski magazine writer) with a particular ski boot is to you and your experience… and more specifically how irrelevant my opinion of a boot is in relationship to your foot and thus your skiing experience.

-If the above has not made you think again about the validity of my (and other’s) opinion in regards to the Atomic Hawx Magna 130, please allow me to ask a few more questions:
+If the above text has not made you think again about the validity of my (and other’s) opinion in regards to the Atomic Hawx Magna 130, please allow me to ask a few more questions:

 Are we identical twins?